vargiuscuola/vs-bash-std-library/README.md

 Some bash libraries to manage and manipulate traps, locks, arguments, arrays, hashes, strings and others.
 Functions are organized in the following modules:

 * package.sh
   Install a package of shell libraries contained in a git repository
 * module.sh
-  Load a shell library module, i.e. a set of homogeneous functions
+  Load a shell library module.
+  A module can contain one or more classes, where a class is simply a set of homogeneous functions with names prefixed with the name of the class.
+  For example, the module `main` (described later), contains classes as `array`, `hash` etc., with functions of class `array` starting with the prefix `array_` and `array.` (which is an alias for the related function).
 * main.sh
   Generic functions for manipulating arrays, hashes, strings, coloured messages and more
 * trap.sh